CAPP

 Over the past few decades, the District and our customers have seen just how unpredictable our surface water supplies are during times of drought, with our State Water Project and Lake Cachuma allocations becoming extremely variable and unreliable.
 When faced with limited surface water, we have become highly dependent on pumping groundwater from the Carpinteria Groundwater Basin to deliver water to your tap.
 However, groundwater takes years to recharge and requires steady and consistent winter rain which is never guaranteed.

-During extended drought conditions, Carpinteria faces a shortfall of 1165 acre feet (AF) per year--over 29% of total customer water needs.
-AF is a measurement of water volume1 foot of water over an acre.
+During extended drought conditions, Carpinteria faces a shortfall of 1165 acre feet (AF) per year—over 29% of total customer water needs.
+AF is a term water professionals use when representing how much water is needed to cover one acre of land to a depth of one foot.
+One AF is also the typical amount of water that two households use in one year.

 CAPP is an “indirect potable reuse” project that involves taking water that has already been cleaned at the Carpinteria Sanitary District (CSD) Wastewater Treatment Plant, purifying it in a newly-constructed Advanced Water Purification Facility, then delivering it through a pipeline to injection wells for storage in the groundwater basin.
-The project could ultimately provide up to 1000 acre feet (AF) per year for storage in the Carpinteria Valley Groundwater Basin – enough to meet over a quarter of CVWD’s water needs.
+The project would provide approximately 1,000 acre feet (AF) per year for storage in the Carpinteria Valley Groundwater Basin – enough to meet over a quarter of CVWD’s water needs.
 Currently, this valuable resource is treated at CSD’s existing plant and discharged to the Pacific Ocean.

 What is Groundwater Replenishment?